jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/detailed_doc1.md

 The function uses the input parameters to perform calculations and populate the DataFrame with the computed values.
 It utilizes numpy and pandas libraries for mathematical operations and data manipulation.
 The function also uses the `stats` module from the scipy library to calculate p-values using the F-distribution.

 The resulting DataFrame contains the computed statistical values for each measure, including the value itself, the degrees of freedom, the F-value, and the p-value.
-The DataFrame has a specific structure with predefined columns and index labels.

-Overall, the `multivariate_stats` function provides a convenient way to calculate and organize various multivariate statistical measures for further analysis and interpretation.
+The DataFrame is then returned as the output of the function.

 ### **Function Details**
 This code defines a function called `multivariate_stats` that calculates various statistics for multivariate analysis.
 The function takes the following parameters: